gethin101/rework-stability-mod/README.md

 # How it works:

-- Nozzle moves to specific positon between layers through my custom G-code and taps into the microswitch
+- Nozzle moves to specific position between layers through my custom G-code and taps into the microswitch
-- Raspberry Pi Pico WH wired to the microswitch detects the signal and sends command to computer
+- Raspberry Pi Pico WH wired to the microswitch detects the signal and sends keystrokes to computer
-- Computer picks up the keybind and takes action (screenshot or take photo)
+- Computer picks up the keystrokes and takes action (screenshot or take photo)
 - Nozzle goes back to printing and repeats the process
 - I will edit the photos together to make the timelapse